patrickhartono/TD-EduPack/README.md

-📦 TD-EduPack
+📦 TD-EduPack (big-update)

 TD-EduPack is a collection of TouchDesigner templates created for first-year RMIT Vietnam design students who are completely new to node-based interactive systems.
+This updated version restructures the toolkit to better reflect current TouchDesigner workflows, separating POP-based and SOP-based approaches and simplifying the learning path.

-This pack provides simple, beginner-friendly .tox and .toe files that help students explore fundamental concepts in TouchDesigner without needing to start from scratch.
+The pack provides beginner-friendly .tox and .toe files that allow students to explore generative design, interactive visuals, and real-time media systems without starting from scratch.

+The goal remains the same:
-The goal is to offer an easy, accessible, and ready-to-use starting point for learning generative design, interactive visuals, and real-time media experimentation.
+to offer an easy, accessible, and ready-to-use starting point for learning TouchDesigner through hands-on experimentation.

-📁 These are the modules included in this release:
+📁 Modules included in this released:

-### TOX Files
+### TOX Files (Modules)
-- AudioIn.tox
 - DataMapping.tox
+- Geo_Adjustment_POP.tox
+- Geo_Adjustment_SOP.tox
 - Image_Adjustment.tox
 - Modulator.tox
-- MoviePlayback.tox
 - PhotoshopIn.tox
 - RandGen.tox
+- Simple3D_Renderer_POP.tox
+- Simple3D_Renderer_SOP.tox
+- SoundToAnimation_Geo.tox
 - Simple_Export.tox

-- Simple3D_Renderer.tox
-- SoundToAnimation_Geo.tox
-- SoundToAnimation_Movie.tox
+⚠️ Older modules such as MoviePlayback.tox, SoundToAnimation_Movie.tox, and legacy Simple3D_Renderer.tox have been removed in this update to streamline the toolkit.

 ### TOE Files
-- PHsOperator.17.toe
+- Demo.toe
 - PHsOperator.toe
+- PHsOperator.52.toe

+###Backup Folder
+- Backup/
+  Contains archived versions of earlier .toe files for reference and recovery during teaching and experimentation.

 ![TD-EduPack](https://github.com/user-attachments/assets/4795f769-5f64-44c4-840c-0c1624f89ffb)